MV Hebridean Isles: Service

 MV Hebridean Isles spent her first 15 years crossing the Little Minch from Uig to Tarbert and Lochmaddy (Lochmaddy only on Sundays), using her stern ramp at Uig and her bow visor and ramp at both Tarbert and Lochmaddy.
 Demand eventually became too much and she was replaced by the larger MV Hebrides in 2001.
 Hebridean Isles headed south as the dedicated Islay ferry, taking over from MV Isle of Arran.
 Operating out of Kennacraig on the Kintyre peninsula, she sailed to Port Ellen and Port Askaig.
 During the summer season, she continued to Colonsay and Oban on Wednesdays, returning to Kennacraig in the evening.
 Between 2003 and 2011, she was joined by Isle of Arran in the summer, providing a series of additional sailings throughout the week and maintaining the service on Wednesdays during the Oban extension.

 For six months from October 2002, she was chartered to NorthLink Ferries and inaugurated their Stromness to Scrabster service.
-She continues to relieve there each winter.
+She continued to relieve there each winter.

 During June and July 2010, Hebridean Isles was redeployed on the Oban to Coll and Tiree run, replacing MV Clansman, which had suffered major engine problems.
 She hit the pier at Scarinish, Tiree, on the late afternoon of 29 June 2010, sustaining a hole above the waterline.
 Reverse pitch was selected prior to the collision but an unspecified problem prevented reverse engaging.
-The vessel returned to Oban for repair and resumed the Coll and Tiree run two days after the incident.
+The vessel returned to Oban for repairs and resumed the Coll and Tiree run two days after the incident.

 In summer 2011, MV Finlaggan joined Hebridean Isles as the main Islay vessel, freeing up Isle of Arran as a spare vessel.